 This procedure is still sometimes performed today.
 However, it leaves a telltale linear scar, and the recovery period can be long and painful compared with other available procedures such as traditional and Shave-Less FUE.

 The procedure takes place under local anesthesia.
 The vast majority of our patients report little or no discomfort during the procedure, and some even find it relaxing.
 A few even fall asleep!

 In addition to his experience as a leading hair restoration surgeon, Dr. Danyo has a background in pain management.
 He is highly experienced in making sure every patient is as comfortable as possible.

 How long will it take to recover after Shave-Less FUE?

 Most of our patients take a few days to resume normal activities after a Shave-Less FUE procedure.
 It is not unusual for patients to have the procedure at the end of a week, take the weekend to recover, and resume work the following week as usual.

-Will anyone be able to tell I’ve had a Shave-Less FUE procedure?
+Will anyone be able to tell I’ve had a No-Shave FUE procedure?

 Shave-Less FUE is one of the most discreet types of hair restoration surgery available.
 Many of our patients report that the people in their lives—even their own families—don’t notice any signs of the procedure, even just days afterward.

 How long will it take to see results after a Shave-Less FUE procedure?